Vaudreuil–Hudson line: STCUM and AMT Service

 The commuter line was owned and operated by Canadian Pacific until October 1, 1982.
 On that date, management and ownership of the commuter trains was transferred to the publicly owned Montreal Urban Community Transit Commission (STCUM).
 The STCUM set fares and schedules, and assumed ownership of the equipment (passenger cars and locomotives) that Canadian Pacific had used to operate the service.
 Canadian Pacific continued to provide the tracks, stations, storage, maintenance, and train crews needed to keep the line running.
 For Montreal commuters, the transfer of ownership was positive because the trains were integrated into the bus and metro system.
 Over time, the commuter line was upgraded with the purchase of new equipment and renovated stations.
 The line was transferred to the newly formed Agence métropolitaine de transport (AMT) on January 1, 1996.

 On July 1, 2010, service to Rigaud was discontinued, as the town of Rigaud was unable to justify a $300,000 annual fee, almost double the previous annual fee of $160,000 required by the AMT to maintain train service for a handful of users.
 The line now ends at Hudson; the 13-km distance between Rigaud and Hudson represented some 17% of the line's total length.
 At this time the line was renamed: "Dorion" was replaced by "Vaudreuil" in reference to the terminus for most runs, and "Rigaud" was replaced by "Hudson" in reference to the terminus for the extended service.

 RTM/Exo service

 On June 1, 2017, the AMT was dissolved and replaced by two new governing bodies, the Autorité régionale de transport métropolitain (ARTM) and the Réseau de transport métropolitain (RTM).
 The RTM took over all former AMT services, including this line.

 In May 2018, the RTM formally re-branded itself as Exo; and renamed each line with a number and updated colour.
 The Vaudreuil–Hudson line became exo1, and the red line colour was updated to a lighter pastel shade of red.
+In 2023, the service was renumbered to line 11 in order to be unique within the Montreal rail network.

 List of stations

-The commuter line operates over the following Canadian Pacific Railway subdivisions:
+The commuter line operates over the following Canadian Pacific Kansas City subdivisions: